Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 partnering with a local statistician or someone with a background in linear modeling or quantitative analysis.

-Interpreting quantitative analyses is hard stuff, and while Bioconductor simplifies the analysis of high-throughput assays to a large degree, and it's not necessarily reasonable to expect that complicated results can be compiled or interpreted by someone without a quantitative background.
-I like to compare this expectation to a person not trained in laboratory procedures expecting to walk into a lab and perform an experiment that would be complicated even for an experience technician.
-I think it's safer and more reasonable to find a collaborator who can assist, although it's preferable to include such collaborators on projects from the beginning.
+Interpreting quantitative analyses is hard stuff, and while _Bioconductor_ simplifies the analysis of high-throughput assays to a large degree, it's not necessarily reasonable to expect that complicated results can be compiled or interpreted by someone without a quantitative background.
+I like to compare this expectation to a person not trained in laboratory procedures expecting to walk into a lab and perform an experiment that would be complicated even for an experienced technician.
+I think it's safer and more reasonable to find a collaborator who can assist and ideally be involved with the project from the beginning.

-## Annotation Tour
+## Tour of Annotations

+Jim MacDonald is a biostatistician at the University of Washington Department of Environmental and Occupational Health Sciences.
+He has analyzed the gamut of HTS data from expression (microarray, RNA-Seq), to genomics (SNP arrays, DNA-Seq, ChIP-Seq, methylation arrays, BS-Seq) and other 'omics' data.
+He has been heavily involved in the direction of the _Bioconductor_ project since inception and has long been the contributor of **TODO** (chip? or?)  annotation packages.

+During the October 2015 release we were short-handed after loosing staff to the Buffalo move.
+Jim stepped in and took responsibility for building all internal _Bioconductor_ annotation packages.
+Jim's comprehensive understanding of the annotation world is evident in his numerous posts on the [suport site](https://support.bioconductor.org/).
+In this section we've teamed up (90% Jim, 10% Val) to give an overview of key packages and how they can be used to answer some common analysis questions.

 ### The primary packages